The Control Spectrum: 8 AI Orchestration Patterns from Full Control to Full Autonomy

 For a complete booking:

-2. Then call booking Lambda to reserve the chosen slot
+2. Then call booking agent with the chosen slot

 Synthesize responses before returning to user.